Banaras (2022 film)

 Banaras is a 2022 Indian Kannada-language romance film written and directed by Jayatheertha and produced by Tilakraj Ballal.
 It stars Zaid Khan and Sonal Monteiro in the lead roles.
 The film's music composer is B. Ajaneesh Loknath and cinematographer is Advaitha Gurumurthy.
 The film was set to be released early 2021 but was postponed due to COVID-19 pandemic, It was released on November 4, 2022.

 Plot

-Banaras is a poignant love story set in the back drop of Kashi.
-This film also the debut of Zaid Khan.
-The most of the film's scenes have been shot in Banaras except a few portions canned in Bengaluru.
+Banaras is a poignant love story set in the backdrop of Kashi (Varanasi/Banaras).
+The film saw the debut of Zaid Khan.
+Most of the film's scenes were shot in Banaras except a few portions filmed in Bengaluru.